searhiy/mockito-examples/src/main/java/mockito/README.md

 4. Mock: This is an object that has predefined answers to method executions made during the test and has recorded expectations of these executions
 5. Spy: These are objects that are similar to stubs, but they additionally record how they were executed (for example, a service that holds a record of the number of sent messages)

+Mockito annotations:

+1. @Mock: This is used for mock creation
+2. @Spy: This is used to create a spy instance
+3. @InjectMocks: This is used to instantiate the @InjectMock annotated field and inject all the @Mock or @Spy annotated fields into it (if applicable)
+4. @Captor: This is used to create an argument captor